|Major Groups > Boletes > Boletus > Retiboletus griseus|

-Retiboletus griseus is gray and drab, and not the most memorable of boletes--though it is fairly common in eastern North America's oak-hickory forests, and relatively easy to identify.
-The stem is the most distinctive feature; it is reticulate with a yellowish to brownish pattern that darkens when the mushroom is handled, and it stains and bruises yellow when mature, especially in the lower half.
-It is often one of the first mycorrhizal mushrooms to appear in early summer--but it continues to fruit throughout the summer and into the fall.
+Retiboletus griseus is gray and drab, and not the most memorable of boletes—though it is fairly common in eastern North America's oak-hickory forests, and relatively easy to identify.
+The stem is the most distinctive feature; it is coarsely and widely reticulate with a yellowish to brownish pattern that darkens when the mushroom is handled, and it stains and bruises yellow as it matures, especially in the lower half.
+It is often one of the first mycorrhizal mushrooms to appear in early summer—but it continues to fruit throughout the summer and into the fall.

-Pore Surface: Whitish to dirty gray; not bruising, or bruising brown or darker gray; tubes to 2 cm deep.
+Pore Surface: Whitish when young, becoming brownish gray to dull tan; not bruising, or bruising slightly brown; 3–4 circular pores per mm; tubes to 1 cm deep.

-Stem: 4-14.5 cm long; 1–3.5 cm thick; more or less equal; frequently (but not always) curved near the base; whitish, staining yellow from the base upwards as it ages; prominently and widely reticulate (usually over the whole stem) with a yellowish reticulum that becomes brownish or blackish in age or when handled; solid.
+Stem: 3–9 cm long; 1–3 cm thick; more or less equal, above a slightly tapered base; whitish, becoming chrome yellow to orangish yellow from the base upwards as it ages; prominently reticulate (usually over the whole stem) with a wide-meshed, white reticulum that becomes yellowish, then brownish or blackish in age or when handled; solid; the base often curved.

-Chemical Reactions: Ammonia negative on cap surface; negative to pale pinkish gray on flesh.
-KOH negative to olive on cap surface; negative to pinkish or orangish on flesh.
-Iron salts negative on cap surface; negative to bluish gray on flesh.
+Chemical Reactions: Ammonia negative on cap surface; negative on flesh.
+KOH negative to pinkish to orangish on cap; pinkish to orangish or grayish on flesh.
+Iron salts negative to gray on cap; negative to gray on flesh.

 Cite this page as: